Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Organizers & journalists - people responsible for other people as well
 * Targeted activists - you know who you are

-Attackers:
+Attackers (rows):

-* Random Assholes! - malicious individuals, Random Assholes, or unsophisticated mobs
+* Random Assholes - malicious individuals, harassers or unsophisticated mobs
-* Small organizations / dedicated Random Assholes - organized hate groups, more sophisticated Random Assholes ("jilted lovers" with resources), rogue cops
+* Assholes with resources - organized hate groups, more sophisticated / technical Random Assholes, more dedicated assholes ("jilted lovers" with resources), rogue cops
-* Governments / Multinationals - The Orange One, surveillance apparatus, Wal-Mart, tech companies like Apple+Google+Facebook, etc.
+* Governments / Multinational corporations - The Orange One, surveillance apparatus, Wal-Mart, tech companies like Apple+Google+Facebook, etc.

 # Individuals vs. Random Assholes